wp-plugins/events-planner/readme.txt

 == Frequently Asked Questions ==

-Please visit our [Contact Page](http://www.wpeventsplanner.com/contact-us/) and ask us anything about the plugin.
+Please visit our [Support Center](http://help.wpeventsplanner.com/) and ask us anything about the plugin.